How Criminal Cases Work

 If the defendant is found guilty by plea or jury/judge verdict, then he or she is said to be convicted of the charges.

-Once a defendant is convicted, the next step is sentencing.
+If a defendant is convicted, the next step is sentencing.
 Sentencing can occur immediately but is usually scheduled for another date several weeks later.
 It is a judge's responsibility to sentence the defendant, and requiring the defendant return for sentencing at a later date allows the judge to gather additional information through a Pre-Sentencing Investigation (PSI) before the sentencing decision is made.

 Crime victims and their family members may speak at the sentencing hearing.
 The defendant may address the court and people may speak on his or her behalf.
 The judge hears from the prosecutor and defense attorney and then imposes the sentence.